Did you ever wonder why college feels like a mini‑world of its own?

 Why It Matters / Why People Care

 You might think, “I just want to finish my degree.”
 That’s fair.
-But understanding college as a social institution gives you a lens to see why certain things happen and how you can handle them better Small thing, real impact..
+But understanding college as a social institution gives you a lens to see why certain things happen and how you can deal with them better Practical, not theoretical..

 -